gabrielbeguren/Vestelion-Development-Kit/README.md

-# VestelionKit
+# Vestelion Development Kit

-VestelionKit is a software development kit that provides several classes for developing applications.
+VDK is a software development kit that provides several classes for developing applications.

 ## VPromise Class